12. Processing Data in Groups

 \(F_E\) |

-At the end we can compute the average F-measure, \((F_A+F_B+F_C+F_D+F_E)/5\), as a basis for assessing different classifiers’ quality.
+In the end, we can determine the average F measure, \((F_A+F_B+F_C+F_D+F_E)/5\), as a basis for assessing different classifiers’ quality.

 12.4.
-Clustering Tasks
+Clustering tasks (*)¶

 i.e., it is the index of the pivot closest to \(\mathbf{x}_{i,\cdot}\).

-We will consider all the points \(\mathbf{x}_{i,\cdot}\) with \(i\) such that \(\ell_i=j\) as belonging to the same, \(j\)th, cluster (point group).
-This way, \(\boldsymbol{\ell}\) defines a partition of the original dataset into k nonempty, mutually disjoint subsets.
+We will consider all the points \(\mathbf{x}_{i,\cdot}\) with \(i\) such that \(l_i=j\) as belonging to the same, \(j\)-th, cluster (point group).
+This way \(\boldsymbol{l}\) defines a partition of the original dataset into \(k\) nonempty, mutually disjoint subsets.

-where \(n_j=|\{i: \ell_i=j\}|\) gives the number of \(i\)s such that \(\ell_i=j\), i.e., how many points are assigned to \(\boldsymbol{c}_j\).
+where \(n_j=|\{i: l_i=j\}|\) gives the number of \(i\)s such that \(l_i=j\), i.e., the size of the \(j\)-th cluster.

-Here is an example dataset (see below for a scatterplot):
+Here is an example dataset (see below for a scatter plot):

-X = np.loadtxt("https://raw.githubusercontent.com/gagolews/" +
+X = np.genfromtxt("https://raw.githubusercontent.com/gagolews/" +

-"teaching_data/master/marek/blobs1.txt", delimiter=",")
+"teaching-data/master/marek/blobs1.txt", delimiter=",")

 We can call scipy.cluster.vq.kmeans2 to find \(k=2\) clusters: